falcon-autotuning/falcon-core/plan.md

 **Goal:** Package the bindings for distribution.

 1.  **Python Packaging:**
-    *   Create a `setup.py` that uses CMake to build the C++ core, run SWIG, and compile the final Python C-extension module.
+    *   Create a `setup.py` or `pyproject.toml` that uses CMake/scikit-build to build the C++ core, run SWIG, and compile the final Python C-extension module.
     *   Ensure the final package structure (`falcon_core`) matches the original so that user import statements do not break.

 2.  **Go Packaging:**